BronzeCrab/guitar-notes/readme.md

 - you can change any string to any note you want, so you can make any tunning you want

-- can play each note on any string and fret
+- you can play each note on any string and fret